 For select gemstones, enhancements such as heat, oil, wax, resin, diffusion, dye, stabilization, and irradiation are used to improve color, finish and/or durability.
 Some gemstone enhancements are not permanent or can be damaged during cleaning.
 Visit our retail stores for professional assistance.

 A gemstone that is grown in a laboratory is not imitation or artificial.
 Rather, it is carefully crystallized over time.
 Lab-created gemstones have essentially the same optical, physical, and chemical properties as a natural gemstone.
 Only a trained gemologist can tell them apart.

 Natural gemstones are crystals formed by heat and pressure within the earth.
 A similar heat and pressure environment is created in the laboratory using the same natural elements.
-The lab-created gemstones used by James Avery Jewelry are high quality stones that are created using a process that takes 10 to 14 months to complete, compared to the lesser quality stones that may take only hours to create.
+The lab-created gemstones used by James Avery Artisan Jewelry are high quality stones that are created in one of two ways: (1) a process utilizing synthetic material that takes a few hours; or (2) a process that takes 10 to 14 months to complete.

 Care and cleaning

 We recommend removing all gemstone jewelry before any vigorous physical activity to prevent loss or damage to the gemstone or setting.
 Most gemstones can be cleaned using a soft brush and a mild solution of lukewarm, soapy water.
 Use only those jewelry cleaners that are made specifically for cleaning delicate gems and pearls.
 Many gemstones are heat sensitive to high temperatures and direct sunlight.
-Do not put gemstones in an ultrasonic or steam cleaner, and avoid the use of harsh chemical dips.
-For more information on how to care for and clean your James Avery Jewelry please visit our Care and Cleaning Information page.
+Some gemstones can withstand ultrasonic or steam cleaning; however, avoid the use of harsh chemical dips.
+For more information on how to care for and clean your James Avery Artisan Jewelry, please visit our Care and Cleaning Information page.